 The lifesize bronze Himalayan Tahr statue, which stands on a rock looking out over Lake Pukaki, was sculpted by Murray Matuschka and erected in 2014 to commemorate the introduction of Tahr to New Zealand in 1904.
 There is a very interesting information panel beside it telling the history.

 I bought myself a coffee and sat outside on a bench.
 Sipping it, I stared out at the views before buying some salmon to take and cook for dinner that evening.

 When I arrived at Glentanner Park, I was surprised by how spacious it was.
-I must admit, although I usually research places I stay at beforehand, Glentanner had been a last-minute booking that morning, when I realised I was not going to want to rush the drive to White Horse Doc campsite, in Aoraki / Mt Cook National where I had been planning to go to next.
+I must admit, although I usually research places I stay at beforehand, Glentanner had been a last-minute booking that morning when I realised I was not going to want to rush the drive to the White Horse Doc campsite in Aoraki / Mt Cook National, where I had been planning to go to next.

-I booked in at reception and was given a map, shown where the powered sites are, and told to have a drive around and choose whichever I liked.
+I booked in at reception and was given a map, showing where the powered sites were, and told to have a drive around and choose whichever I liked.
 This was a lovely change to the usual campsite booking process of just being given a site number.

 Everything I could need

 Glentanner Park has everything you could need and is in such a beautiful setting.
 The accommodation options include self-contained motel-style units, standard and basic units, a dormitory for backpackers, as well as a powered campervan and non-powered tent sites.